-In the case of EPR schemes, Section 17 of the Waste Amendment Act provides the detail with respect to the transitional arrangements for any existing IndWMPs which may be affected should a waste stream be prioritised by Government; be prioritised for the implementation of waste management charges; or be identified for the implemented on EPR schemes.
+In the case of EPR schemes, Section 17 of the Waste Amendment Act provides the detail with respect to the transitional arrangements for any existing IndWMPs which may be affected should a waste stream be prioritised by Government; be prioritised for the implementation of waste management charges; or be identified for the implementation on EPR schemes.

 If a waste stream has not been prioritised by the Minister for the implementation of a waste charge, and should voluntary EPR schemes (with associated PRO fees) be operating for that waste stream, then these voluntary systems should continue operating to ensure minimal disruption to current waste management activities.
-These voluntary EPR schemes may however be 'influenced' by DEA, through the approval and implementation of the relevant IndWMPs (e.g. requiring greater support of EPR schemes to municipalities, setting of recycling targets, monitoring and evaluation by government, etc.).
+These voluntary EPR schemes may however be 'influenced' by DEA, through prioritisation of the waste stream for development of the IndWMPs, the approval and implementation of the relevant IndWMPs (e.g. requiring greater support of EPR schemes to municipalities, setting of recycling targets, monitoring and evaluation by government, etc.).